traject/traject/doc/xml.md

 It by default uses the NokogiriReader to read XML and read Nokogiri::XML::Documents, and includes the NokogiriMacros mix-in, with some macros for operating on Nokogiri::XML::Documents.

+Plese notice that the recommened mechanism to parse MARC XML files with Traject is via the `-t` parameter (or the via the `provide "marc_source.type", "xml"` setting).
+The documentation in this page is for those parsing other (non MARC) XML files.

 ## On the command-line

 You can tell the traject command-line to use the NokogiriIndexer with the `-i xml` flag: